syncfusion-content/blazor-docs/blazor/tabs/how-to/customize-selected-tab-styles.md

 ---
 layout: post
-title: Style Customization for active Item in Blazor Tabs Component | Syncfusion
+title: Style Customization for active Item in Blazor Tabs | Syncfusion
 description: Learn here all about Style Customization for active Item in Syncfusion Blazor Tabs component and more.
 platform: Blazor
 control: Tabs